finos/tracdap/doc/modelling/tutorial/using_data.rst

 optional, if the dataset doesn't have a natural business key there is no need to create one.
 There are two categorical fields in this dataset which can be marked in the schema as well.
 Setting business key and categorical flags will allow for more meaningful outputs, for example by making information available to a UI for sorting and filtering.
-TRAC may also perform some optimisations using these flags.
+The runtime may also perform some optimisations using these flags.
 As a general rule, define business key or categorical fields where they are a natural expression of the data.

-When the *customer_loans* dataset is accessed at runtime, TRAC will guarantee the dataset is supplied with exactly this arrangement of columns: the order, case and data types will be exactly as defined.
+When the *customer_loans* dataset is accessed, the runtime will guarantee the dataset is supplied with exactly this arrangement of columns: the order, case and data types will be exactly as defined.
 Order and case are treated leniently - if the incoming dataset has a different field order or casing, the fields will be reordered and renamed.
 Any extra fields will be dropped.
 Data types are also guaranteed to match what is in the schema.

 For models running locally, the *--dev-mode* option will enable a more lenient handling of data types.
-In this mode, TRAC will attempt to convert data to use the specified field types, for example by parsing dates stored as strings or casting integers to floats.
+In this mode, the runtime will attempt to convert data to use the specified field types, for example by parsing dates stored as strings or casting integers to floats.
 Conversions that fail or lose data will not be allowed.
 If the conversion succeeds, the dataset presented to the model is guaranteed to match the schema.
 This option can be very useful for local development if data is held in CSV files.
 Models launched using